 Grade 4 learners in South African primary schools who participated in prePIRLS 2011 were unable to achieve satisfactory levels of reading competence.
-The gravity of this finding is exacerbated by the fact that these learners were tested with an easier assessment that in the full PIRLS and in the language of instruction to which they had been exposed during the Foundation Phase of schooling.
-This paper lastly provides evidence for differences in achievement as a result of discrepancies between home language and Language of Teaching and Learning (LoLT) when controlling for learner background factors such as age, sex and socio economic status.
-Findings illustrate a substantial lower performance in reading literacy achievement when the test language was different from the home language, when controlling for learner background characteristics.
+The gravity of this finding is exacerbated by the fact that these learners were tested with an easier assessment and in the language of instruction to which they had been exposed during the Foundation Phase of schooling.
+This report lastly provides evidence for differences in achievement as a result of discrepancies between home language and Language of Teaching and Learning (LoLT) when controlling for learner background factors such as age, sex and socio economic status.
+Findings illustrate a substantial effect on reading literacy achievement when a discrepancy exists between language of the test and home language when controlling for learner background characteristics.
 Learners from African language backgrounds are most severely affected when the language of the test and their home language did not coincide and across all African languages reading literacy achievement scores can be expected to decrease substantially when this discrepancy between language of the test and home language exists.
 Belonging to a different language group than what the test was written in results in a 29 point decrease in reading literacy achievement, a decrease by almost three quarters of a year for learners who wrote the test in a language outside the broader language group to which they belong.
 The effect of the teacher who switches language during class to support understanding was significant, yet not so for the effect of the teacher who allows learners to switch language in class to illustrate their understanding.

-The remainder of the paper is structured as follows:
+The remainder of the report is structured as follows: